hyy1115/web-starter-kit/docs/file-appendix.md

 ## app/styles/main.css

 This is a file where your custom CSS can go.
-You can place any Sass you wish to have compiled into the `styles` directory and renaming `main.css` to `main.scss` will cause Web Starter Kit to treat the file as Sass instead.
+You can place any Sass you wish to have compiled into the `styles` directory and renaming `main.scss` to `main.scss` will cause Web Starter Kit to treat the file as Sass instead.

 ## app/manifest.json